 I wouldn’t say that many people in the Netherlands believe the theory of Renaud Camus

 “Even though there a great many people in the Netherlands who, to put it mildly, are concerned about ‘overpopulation’.
 Specifically by people with an Islamic background.
 That is a deeply rooted fear among many Dutch citizens, channelled quite properly by politicians such as Baudet.
 The fact that the ideology results in terrorist attacks is naturally profoundly terrifying to behold.
-Orban abuses this ideology, but the overarching theme is something I will not look away from.
+Orban abuses this ideology, but the underlying theme is something I will not look away from.
 I share the voiced concerns about the multicultural society, but make no mistake about it: we are living in a multicultural society.
 Period!”